Xkernel: Principled Performance Tunability of Operating System Kernels

 The first issue is locating the instructions that consume a \perfconst.
-Debug information (e.g., line number) is too coarse-grained---one source line can be compiled into hundreds of instructions, where only a small subset uses the \perfconst. \sysname therefore begins by identifying seed instructions through binary differencing: we modify the \perfconst\ at the source level and rebuild the kernel, then use the diff to drive symbolic execution.
+Debug information (e.g., line number) is too coarse-grained---one source line can be compiled into hundreds of instructions, only a small subset of which uses the \perfconst. \sysname therefore begins by identifying seed instructions through binary differencing: we modify the \perfconst\ at the source level and rebuild the kernel, then use the diff to drive symbolic execution.
 We run symbolic execution on both binaries and derive the transformed value ($IV$).

-\minisec{Finding seeds} The seed instructions are those that differ when the \perfconst value changes in the source code. \sysname finds the seeds by assigning the \perfconst a magic value that differs from the original value and rebuild the kernel binary.
-For example, the seed instructions we obtained by $V'$ of 10 is the \smalltt{add eax eax}.
+\minisec{Finding seeds} Seed instructions are those that differ when the \perfconst value changes in source code. \sysname finds seeds by assigning the \perfconst a magic value that differs from the original value and rebuilding the kernel binary.
+For example, when $V'=10$, the seed instruction is \smalltt{add eax eax}.
 In principle, instructions in the binary diff are the seeds.

 \minisec{From seeds to symbolic state expressions} Symbolic execution expands from the seeds to derive a converged symbolic state expression that reflects their effect.
 We exhaustively explore instructions backward and forward until the symbolic state reaches a fixed point while still incorporating the seed effect.
 The two symbolic executions must converge to the same symbolic form.
 In theory, extracting $IV$ from a multivariate symbolic expression may require multivariate coefficient matching when multiple symbolic variables (registers or memory locations) appear.
 However, \perfconsts\ act as simple knobs, and we did not observe such cases in our experience and our extensive evaluation.